Culture in post-communist Poland: Cuisine

 With the end of pro-Soviet totalitarianism in Poland, new restaurants opened and the basic foodstuffs were once again easily obtainable.
 This led to a gradual return of rich traditional Polish cuisine, both in home cooking and in restaurants.
 At the same time, restaurants and supermarkets promoted the use of ingredients typical of other cuisines of the world.
-Notable foods in Polish cuisine include Polish sausage, red beet soup, Polish dumplings, flaczki (tripe soup), cabbage rolls, Oscypek, Polish pork chops, Polish traditional stew, various potato dishes, a fast food sandwich zapiekanka, and many more.
+Notable foods in Polish cuisine include kiełbasa, borscht, pierogi, flaczki (tripe soup), gołąbki, oscypek, Polish pork chops, bigos, various potato dishes, a fast food sandwich zapiekanka, and many more.
 Traditional Polish desserts include Polish doughnuts, Polish gingerbread and many similar others.

 Sports

 Many sports are popular in Poland.
 Football (soccer) is the country's most popular sport, with a rich history of international competition.
 Track & field, basketball, boxing, fencing, handball, ice hockey, swimming, volleyball, and weightlifting are other popular sports.
 The first Polish Formula One driver, Robert Kubica, has brought awareness of Formula One Racing to Poland.
 Poland has made a distinctive mark in motorcycle speedway racing thanks to Tomasz Gollob, a highly successful Polish rider.
 The Polish mountains are an ideal venue for hiking, skiing and mountain biking and attract millions of tourists every year from all over the world.
 Baltic beaches and resorts are popular locations for fishing, canoeing, kayaking and a broad-range of other water-themed sports.